xrettle/WFGY/OS/README.md

 <details>
 <summary><strong>“Is this trying to be AGI?”</strong></summary>
-No. TXT OS is not AGI.
+TXT OS is not AGI.
 It’s an AGI-aligned toolchain for human-level reasoning and modular memory.
-All results are benchmarked, open, and reproducible.
+Current results are documented in the WFGY 1.0 PDF and the benchmark-vs-gpt5 README and are intended to be reproducible with the provided prompts and settings,
+but they are not peer-reviewed and may change as we add more tests.

 </details>